Coach Travel to York

 York: getting around

 Coach travel to York is easy with megabus.
-Make the most of extra touches during your journey, like free WiFi and a 20kg luggage allowance.
-To find out what else is included with your ticket, take a look at our onboard facilities page.
+You can usually make the most of extra touches during your journey, like free WiFi* and a 20kg luggage allowance.
+To find out what else is included with your ticket, take a look at our on board facilities page.

 If you’re heading to the University of York, the 66 bus will take you from the front of the station to campus in just 10 minutes.
 For York St John University, hop on a bus to Monkgate, then you’ve got a five-minute walk.